Gay Hong Kong Highlights Tour

-Instead of breakfast at the hotel, why not sample fresh steamed dumplings or noodle soup at a local fresh market or restaurant?
+Instead of breakfast at the hotel (which the hotel does not include anyway), why not sample fresh steamed dumplings or noodle soup at a local fresh market or restaurant?
 From 10:00 in the morning until 6:00 your guide will show you the sights and will suggest an itinerary to match your personal interests.
 We recommend that first-time visitors see some of the following places....

 Hong Kongers love to have yum cha for lunch -- dim sum du jour with pots and pots of tea.
 Your guide can suggest some places to try local flavors depending on the area of the city you are exploring or try one of the gigantic floating seafood restaurants docked in Repulse Bay.

 Wong Tai Sin Taoist temple is always lively, often with hundreds of people making simultaneous offerings of fruit, incense and other spirit-foods heaped on newspapers spread on the grounds.
 Locals also come here for sage advice from a wide variety of fortune tellers who have set up shop in an arcade at the front of the temple.
 Afternoon tea at The Peninsula is another popular day-end activity.